hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 Participants will go through the different steps and labs of the workshop connecting to the necessary endpoints and leveraging the different kernels available on the JupyterHub server.

-M﻿eanwhile, the frontend server will perform regular checks on time passed.
-Depending on time allocation (from 2 to 4 hours) associated with the workshop, the frontend server will send a reminder email usually a hour before the end of the time allocated.
-The time count actually starts when the participant hit the register for the workshop button.
-It is mentionned in the terms and conditions.
+Meanwhile, the frontend server will perform regular checks on how much time has passed.
+Depending on the time allocation (from 2 to 4 hours) associated with the workshop, the frontend server will send a reminder email usually a hour before the end of the time allocated.
+The time count actually starts when participants hit the register for the workshop button.
+It is mentioned in the terms and conditions.

 F﻿inally, when the time is up: